How to back-up your devices the right way

 • Password keychain (if you use one)

-You do not need to back up your programs or operating system files.
-In the event of failure, those will need to be restored from the media or website from which they were originally downloaded.
+You usually don’t need to manually back up programs or operating system files because they can be reinstalled.
+However, in the event of failure, those will need to be restored from the media or website from which they were originally downloaded.

 Now that you have an emergency backup, a total loss of your computer or original files makes your backup the best insurance policy ever.